18F/handbook/_pages/how-we-work/conferences-events-training.md

 You are responsible for cancelling all reservations (e.g. flight, hotel, rental car) if your event is not approved.
 Always **check the cancellation policy before booking** because you may be responsible for paying the cancellation fee(s).
 You can ask questions in [#travel](https://gsa-tts.slack.com/messages/travel/) or during [travel office hours](https://sites.google.com/a/gsa.gov/tts-office-hours/).

-## After the Conference
+## After the event

-Add your notes about the conference to the [Conferences Notes doc](https://docs.google.com/spreadsheets/d/1vB1xbe02jCpKYn6BGSyCH2FziIRNkXXi29yAFT5N9Dg/edit#gid=0) for your colleagues to read and learn from!
+Add your notes about the conference or training to the [TTS Training Database](https://docs.google.com/spreadsheets/d/1vB1xbe02jCpKYn6BGSyCH2FziIRNkXXi29yAFT5N9Dg/edit#gid=1891423646) for your colleagues to read and learn from!

 ## Buying books